KritiAI/docs_pvt/chapter1/programming-model.md

 All the relevant features for the UX elements e.g. buttons, quick replies etc are provided via the simple point-and-click interface.

 These elements are filed under specific UX modules, which are just like folders holding relevant elements for a specific portion of the chatbot's functionality.
+The designer and script writer is not expected to work with the logic or programming aspects of the chatbot.
+See the step 2 for details for programmers.

+---

+##

+## Step 2: Create the chatbot logic